mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 *   Close the LISH console window and press the *Power Off* button.
 *   Press the **Configurations** tab and press the *Boot* button.
-*   Start a new LISH console using **Glish**.
-*   You should be able to follow the general "9front Installation Guide"[^3] for installing 9front OS to the main partition.
+*   Start a new LISH console (Glish).
+You should be able to follow the general "9front Installation Guide"[^3] for installing 9front OS to the main partition.
 At the conclusion of the installation the VM should automatically be restarted.
 *   Close the current LISH window.
 Upon refreshing your browser window, you may see that the VM is powered off.
 At this point, you can *Power On* your VM and launch a new LISH console winosw (glish).
 At this point, you should aee